aimms/how-to/C_Other/104-using-email-client-library.rst

     !
 Add recipients
     email::AddRecipientTo(messageId, "Test Recipient", "testrecipient@example.com");

 Specify an STMP server which you are allowed to access (i.e., your corporate mail server, or an SMTP server associated with an e-mail account you hold).
+If the mailing procedure will run while you are not logged into the SMTP server, you can also set authentication with ``email::SetServer``.

+See details in `AIMMS Documentation: Email Client API <https://manual.aimms.com/emailclient/index.html>`_.

 Define values for placeholders to replace in the templates used to create the body of the email message::